MaxineXiong/Degrees-of-Separation-with-Breadth-first-Search/README.md

 **data/Marvel-names.txt**: Provides a mapping between heroIDs and their corresponding superhero names.
 This [dataset](https://www.projectpro.io/article/100-machine-learning-datasets-curated-for-you/407) allows easy identification and reference to specific superheroes within the Marvel universe.

 **README.md**: The current file you are reading.
-It provides an overview of the repository, case study descriptions, and other relevant information.
+It provides an overview of the repository, project description, usage, and other relevant information.

+**MIT LICENSE**: The license file for the project.

-**LICENSE**: The license file for the project.
+**APACHE LICENSE**: The license file for the project.

 <br>